Dwarhatta: Urbanisation

 In Chandannagore subdivision 58.52% of the population is rural and the urban population is 41.48%.
 Chandannagore subdivision has 1 municipal corporation, 3 municipalities and 7 census towns.
 The single municipal corporation is Chandernagore Municipal Corporation.
 The municipalities are Tarakeswar Municipality, Bhadreswar Municipality and Champdany Municipality.
 Of the three CD Blocks in Chandannagore subdivision, Tarakeswar CD Block is wholly rural, Haripal CD Block is predominantly rural with just 1 census town, and Singur CD Block is slightly less rural with 6 census towns.
 Polba Dadpur and Dhaniakhali CD Blocks of Chinsurah subdivision (included in the map alongside) are wholly rural.
 The municipal areas are industrialised.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-According to the 2011 Census of India, Dwarhatta had a total population of 3,799 of which 1,936 (51%) were males and 1,843 (49%) were females.
+According to the 2011 Census of India, Dwarhatta had a population of 3,799 of which 1,936 (51%) were males and 1,843 (49%) were females.
 Population in the age range 0–6 years was 370.
 The total number of literate persons in Kotalpur was 2,800 (81.66% of the population over 6 years).